 Contaminated masses have been handled according to the permit as described in the projects mass management plan.

-In the project, storm water, process water and water leaking in the existing tunnel in Robothöjden and new tunnels had to be handled.
-Contaminants were found, such as residues from explosives, minerals from soil and rock in the form of suspended material, oil leaks from existing contaminants of PAH in asphalt or PFOS from previous military activity in the area.
+In the project, storm water, process water and water which leaked into the existing tunnel in Robothöjden and the new tunnels had to be handled.
+Contaminants such as residues from explosives, minerals from soil and rock in the form of suspended material, and oil leaks from existing contaminants of PAH in asphalt or PFOS from previous military activity in the area were found.
 Treated water was led to spillage, recipient or was infiltrated on site.

-For example, PFOS was detected in leaking tunnel water, which has been treated by supplementing with a buffer tank, 2 lamella containers, 2 bag filters, 1 sand filter and 2 filters with activated carbon.
+For example, PFOS was detected in leaking tunnel water, which has been treated by supplementing with a buffer tank, two lamella containers, two bag filters, one sand filter, and two filters with activated carbon.
 Other parameters that needed to be handled were elevated suspended content and hexavalent chromium.
 For purification of hexavalent chromium, tests have been carried out by client together with the Swedish Transport Administration.

 Outgoing water from the runway contained too high levels of suspended material, so flocculants were added to reduce the amount of fine particles in outgoing drainage water.
 An alternative was centrifugation, but due to a great need for supervision and long delivery times, that alternative was rejected.
 Different flocculants were also evaluated, and the least pH sensitive agent was selected.

-The procurement requirements describe which modes of transport that have been procured for the project.
+The procurement requirements describe which modes of transport have been procured for the project.